Frequently Asked Questions

 Can an online student participate in athletics?

-Students enrolled at SWCeS will be eligible to participate in athletics at their local high school and clubs.
+Students enrolled at SWCeS will be eligible to participate in athletics at their local high schools and clubs.
 We support student participation in these activities.